mjc-school/MJC-School/stage #0/module #4. Java Fundamentals/lesson #1. IF statement/content.md

 This is called conditional operator, and it consists of several parts:

-1) if - keyword.
+1) if - a keyword.
-2) condition - false in our case.
+2) a condition - false in our case.
-3) block of code to be executed if the condition is true.
+3) a block of code to be executed if the condition is true.
-4) else - keyword, which provides you with an opportunity what to do if condition in "if" block is false.
+4) else - a keyword, which provides you with an opportunity what to do if the condition in "if" block is false.
-5) block of code to be executed if "else" case is in.
+5) a block of code to be executed if "else" case is in.

 ## Time to "uncover" the magic